vitessio/website/content/docs/advanced/vreplication.md

   will not be required, and will be automatically filled in by the vttablet.
 * `source`: The protobuf representation of the stream source, explained below.
 * `pos`: For a brand new stream, this should be empty.
-To start from a specific positoin, a flavor-encoded position must be specified.
+To start from a specific position, a flavor-encoded position must be specified.
 A typical position would look like this `MySQL56/ac6c45eb-71c2-11e9-92ea-0a580a1c1026:1-1296`.
 * `max_tps`: 99999, reserved.
 * `max_replication_lag`: 99999, reserved.